Leo Muthu

 M. Jothiprakasam (2 April 1952 – 10 July 2015), better known as Leo Muthu, was an Indian philanthropist, educationist and businessman.
 He was the Founder-Chairman of the "Sairam Institutions", which operates many secondary and tertiary educational institutions.
-His name to be officially used is MJF.Ln.Leo Muthu.
+His official name is MJF.Ln.Leo Muthu.

 Early life

-Leo Muthu was born in 1952 in Thiruthuraipoondi Village, Thiruvarur District, Tamil Nadu to K G Manickam-Nagalakshmi.
+Leo Muthu was born in 1952 in Thiruthuraipoondi Village, Thiruvarur District, Tamil Nadu to KG Manickam-Nagalakshmi.
 He started his career in real estate in 1972.

 Promotion of education

-Leo Muthu founded the educational trusts to serve for the cause of quality secondary grade and higher education to the learner community.
-The group of colleges under the trusts offers education across technical, management studies, research, shipping science and alternative medicine streams and more.
-About 25,000 students are being given the benefit of education per year through the group’s schools and colleges.
+Leo Muthu founded educational trusts that serve the cause of providing quality education to the learner community.
+The group of colleges under the trusts offers education across technical, management studies, research, shipping science, alternative medicine streams and more.
+About 25,000 students are being given the benefit of education per year through the group's schools and colleges.